Adani Enterprises Ltd (NSE: ADANIENT) Q3 2026 Earnings Call dated Feb. 03, 2026

 Prateek Kumar

-I think we will actually the volume details and movement we will.
-We will confirm and we’ll provide between the two airports as part of our annual results.
-But just to give you an idea, the second phase construction will start just after the monsoons this year itself 2026 it’s already the slots are fully taken up by the airlines at the Ambibai airport.
-So in fact phase two construction will start.
-And so but in terms of the overall system wide traffic impacts and everything we will provide much more detailed and clear outlines as part of the annual results.
+I think actually the volume details and movement we will confirm and we’ll provide between the two airports as part of our annual results.
+But just to give you an idea, the second phase construction will start just after the monsoons this year itself, 2026.
+Already the slots are fully taken up by the airlines at Navi Mumbai Airport.
+So in fact, Phase 2 construction will start.
+But in terms of the overall system-wide traffic impacts and everything, we will provide much more detailed and clear outlines as part of the annual results and because we have a couple of steps to do in relation to capitalization of the asset, in relation to the provision of RAB, which we will do this quarter.

 Prateek Kumar